Skip to main content

 EFNEP supports current and future parents or caregivers of children 18 years of age and younger who are eligible for any public assistance program.

-If you have children and are eligible for public assistance programs, such as Supplemental Nutrition Assistant Program (food stamps), WIC, Head Start, or have children who get free and reduced lunch.
+If you have children and are eligible for public assistance programs, such as Supplemental Nutrition Assistance Program (food stamps), WIC, Head Start, or have children who get free and reduced lunch.

 Youth